HeckoX/StarfinderAfflictionTracker/README.md

 * Notification message in the chat when a poison or disease that has multiple possible DCs is used (to remind the GM to set the DC).

 # Video Demonstration (click for video)
-[<img src="https://i.ytimg.com/vi_webp/VkTjPjuczYo/hqdefault.webp">](https://www.youtube.com/watch?v=VkTjPjuczYo)
+Video is of the PFRPG Malady Tracker, that this extension is based on [<img src="https://i.ytimg.com/vi_webp/VkTjPjuczYo/hqdefault.webp">](https://www.youtube.com/watch?v=VkTjPjuczYo)